typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 **Use this mode if your an application resides within the same Kubernetes network.**

-Deploying Grakn Cluster in non-exposed mode means it would only be accessible from within the same Kubernetes cluster.
+Deploying TypeDB Cluster in non-exposed mode means it would only be accessible from within the same Kubernetes cluster.
 To do it, execute the command:

 ```
-helm install graknlabs/grakn-cluster --generate-name \
+helm install vaticle/typedb-cluster --generate-name \
 --set "cpu=7,replicas=3,singlePodPerNode=true,storage.persistent=true,storage.size=100Gi,exposed=false"
 ```

 This command deploys a 3-node Cluster using 100Gi volumes for persistence.
-It would be accessible via `grakn-cluster-{0..2}.grakn-cluster` hostname within the Kubernetes network.
+It would be accessible via `typedb-cluster-{0..2}.typedb-cluster` hostname within the Kubernetes network.
 [tab:end]